 In preparation for the workshop, we've prepared some ramp-up exercises for you, described below.

 Time constraints will not allow us to spend our workshop time learning tools hands-on.
 Given that, ramping up on your own in advance is the best way to make the most out of our time together.
 Your colleagues will appreciate the investment you put into preparation.
-Note that all links on this page open in a new window.

 Taking the time to do the pre-work means: